ranibb/JavaScript-Algorithms-and-Data-Structures/README.md

 * Adjacency List takes up less space.
 * Most data in the real-world tends to lend itself to sparser and/or larger graphs, so we can have ton of nodes, lots of vertices but usually they're not all connected and that lends itself more to adjacency list.

+### Graph Traversal (Visiting/Updating/Checking each vertex in a graph)

+**Graph Traversal Uses**

+* Peer to peer networking
+* Web crawlers
+* Finding "closest" matches/recommendations
+* Shortest path problems
+  * GPS Navigation
+  * Solving mazes
+  * AI (shortest path to win the game)

+#### Depth First Graph Traversal

+When we say Depth First for a binary search tree or any tree, it means that we're prioritizing visiting children of a given node before we visit siblings or we deepen the traversal before we widen it.
+Whether we're going left or right first doesn't really matter.

+When we're talking about graphs that are not trees they can be a little trickier to understand what depth means versus breath, because it's easy on a tree where we have a clear direction down or it depends you know how it's drawn sometimes you see trees drawn upwards from the root, there is clear path through that tree.
+There's one root and you descend away or you ascend moving away from that root.

+The basic idea of depth first traversal in a graph, we follow a branch down, following the neighbors and continuing to follow the neighbors before backtrack.